The Pan-STARRS1 Database and Data Products

-{\em The ODM}: The nodes within the ODM have naming conventions for their roles: load/merge (lm), slice (s), head (h) and admin (a).
+The nodes within the ODM have naming conventions for their roles: load/merge (lm), slice (s), head (h) and admin (a).
 All ODM processes are named workflows (load, merge, copy, flip).
-Everything (logs, process, requests) are inserted into an administration database called the Workflow Manager Database (WMD).
-Databases are named by roles Load, Cold, Warm, Hot.
+All logs, processes, and requests are inserted into an administration database called the Workflow Manager Database (WMD).
+Databases are named by roles: Load, Cold, Warm, Hot.
 These databases are MS-SQL Server and are broken into four volumes with 96 file partitions each.
-The disk layout is RAID1+0 with 64 bit alignment.
 All of the metadata tables and {\em ObjectThin}, {\em GaiaFrameCoordinate}, {\em StackObjectThin} are merged into a head database to provide faster queries.